 Welcome to the seventh installment of Sportscasting’s 10-part series, “The 101 Greatest NFL Players by Uniform Number.”

-What we’re doing here is quite simple for those who haven’t been following along since we started this thing.
-As there have been 101 NFL seasons played thus far and 101 different numbers used in that time (0, 00, 1-99), we’re simply naming the best player to wear each.
-Each Thursday from now until the start of the 2021 NFL season, which begins Thursday, September 9, with the Tampa Bay Buccaneers hosting the Dallas Cowboys, we’ll release a new portion of the list.
+What we’re doing here is quite simple for those who haven’t followed along since we started this thing.
+As there have been 101 different numbers used (0, 00, 1-99) since the inception of the NFL more than a century ago, we’re naming the best player to wear each.
+Easy enough, right?

 If you need to catch up or want a reminder on the players we’ve chosen from 00-59, here you go:

 We continue this week with Nos.
 60-69.
-But while this won’t be the sexiest portion of the list for some as it features quite a few offensive linemen, it still obviously contains some of the greatest players in NFL history.
+While this won’t be the sexiest portion of the list for some, as it features quite a few offensive linemen, it still obviously contains some of the greatest players in NFL history.

 No. 60: Chuck Bednarik

 The last true two-way player in the NFL, Chuck Bednarik kicks off this latest edition of the list at No. 60.
 Taken with the first overall pick in the 1949 NFL draft by the Philadelphia Eagles, with whom he spent his entire 14-year career, the Pennsylvania native played both center and linebacker and excelled at both positions.

 A two-time NFL champion, Bednarik was also an eight-time Pro Bowler, a 10-time All-Pro selection, and his hit on Frank Gifford in 1960, which knocked Gifford out of action for a year and a half, is one of the most famous tackles in NFL history.